game123/sls-upload/README.md

 ## Deployment
-### Before using AWS services, you need to do aws envoirnment 'aws configure'
+### Before using AWS services, you need to do aws envoirnment 'aws configure' to setup the environment
 ```
 npm install
 sls deploy -v